irivinti-gayathri/Api/README.md

 # Api
-Creating an api using Express
+Creating an api using Express module in node js